Cecca/experiment-reporter/README.md

    contain the reports.
 Defaults to `./reports`
  - `experiment.json.pretty`: boolean, configures whether the json reports will be pretty-printed.
 Defaults to `false`.
+ - experiment.tag.some-tag-name: Add a tag with the given name and value to the experiment at invocation time.